Statistics at a Glance

 How Many People Survive 5 Years Or More after Being Diagnosed with Anal Cancer?

-Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
+Relative survival is an estimate of the percentage of patients who would be expected to survive the effects of their cancer.
+It excludes the risk of dying from other causes.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
 The earlier anal cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For anal cancer, 48.1% are diagnosed at the local stage.
-The 5-year survival for localized anal cancer is 81.5%.
+For anal cancer, 41.5% are diagnosed at the local stage.
+The 5-year relative survival for localized anal cancer is 84.5%.

 Stage | Percent of Cases | 5-Year Relative Survival |